innikakp/innikakp.github.io/essays/challenge-the-right-questions.md

 ## The Key to Sounding Smart

 Let’s establish a fact: everyone wants to be smart.
-Although many probably think they aren’t smart, they can definitely *sound* smart and play the part to boot.
+Although most think they aren’t smart, they can definitely *sound* smart and play the part to boot.
 Not only does sounding smart make people look good (superficially), but it also helps others think and have challenging conversations.
-This is why it’s crucial to ask questions, especially the right questions.
+This is why it’s crucial to ask questions, specifically the right questions.
 Some may find it difficult to frame questions in an intelligent manner; yet as most know, it’s easy to ask questions without thinking about it first.
 Of course, many would opt to ask the easy questions since it’s a fast way to “ask” for help from experienced users.
 After all,